w3c/odrl/formal-semantics/Compliance checking ODRL policies.md

 With this solution, it would be impossible to confuse a constraint of the rule (which usually is an activation condition or an expiration condition of the rule) with a refinement used for describing the class of actions regulated by the rule.

+One drawback of solution 1 is that it is not easy to express certain constraints like ''less than'' or ''greater than''.

 **Solution 2**

-One drawback of solution 1 is that it is not easy to express certain constraints like ''less than'' or ''greater than''.

-Another solution consists in expressing the class of actions regulated by one policy by using a conjunctive semantic formula over an ontology.
-Its syntax can be based on the Human Readable Syntax of the antecedent of SWRL rules https://www.w3.org/Submission/SWRL/#2.2 with the use of variables and the possibility to use built-Ins for comparisons like swrlb:lessThan.
-The example above becomes:
+A second solution consists in expressing the class of actions regulated by one policy by using a conjunctive semantic formula over an ontology.
+Its syntax can be based on the Human Readable Syntax of the antecedent of SWRL rules https://www.w3.org/Submission/SWRL/#2.2 with the use of variables and the possibility to use built-ins for comparisons like swrlb:lessThan.
+The formalization of the Rule 1.0 (see above) becomes:

      {